-All students in our school system who ride a bus are subject to regulations until they get off at school or the bus stop near their home.
-Any misbehavior which distracts the driver is a very serious hazard to the safe operations of the vehicle and as such, jeopardizes the safety of all passengers.
-Federal regulations require an assigned seat for each rider and that all riders remain seated while the bus is in motion.
+All students in our school system who ride a bus are subject to regulation until they get off at school or the bus stop near their home.
+Any misbehavior which distracts the driver is a very serious hazard to the safe operations of the bus and jeopardizes the safety of all passengers.
+While riding the bus, students are under the supervision of the driver and must obey the driver at all times.
+Federal regulations require that each child is to have an assigned seat and that all students must remain seated while the bus is in motion.